New sections starting in Fall 2023! Join us from the beginning and go back in time!

-We are reading every book that has won the Newbery medal, starting with the 2022 winner and working our way back in time to 1922!
+We are reading every book that has won the Newbery medal, starting with the 2022 winner and working back in time to 1922!
 We discuss a new novel during each class.
 The novel should be read before class.
 This isn’t your average book club!
-Feel free to join us for all the books, or just the ones you want.
+Feel free to join us for all the books or just the ones you want.
 Pop in and out of the class as you wish.
 This class will be ongoing until we finish!

 ALL SECTIONS MEET EVERY OTHER WEEK.
 You are not charged for the weeks we do not meet.

 Students will learn reading strategies, how to analyze, who they are as readers, and how to communicate about literature and life!
 They will begin to develop their own criteria for evaluating the books they read and begin to understand the type of readers they are.
 To do this, each student takes a turn in talking about the book, and the teacher will probe a bit to get each learner to do a little deeper thinking.
 Because it’s a discussion class, we encourage students to leave their cameras on, to use the chatbox to expand the discussion, and to think about what they want to say before class begins.
 This isn’t your average book club!
 Feel free to join us for all the books or just the ones you want.
 Pop in and out of the class as you wish, or transfer to different sections if your schedule changes.
 Sometimes students don’t quite finish the book, but they are still welcome to attend–they can pass on the discussion and listen; however, we also ask questions that apply to reading in general, and these topics can be discussed whether they read the book or not.
 This class will be ongoing until we finish!
 Students will earn a badge for each book they complete.
 Examples of in-class activities are below.
 Students will: